taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: She/her/hers

+### Visual checklist for character designs

+* Portuguese-American
+* Tall, athletic build but curvy
+* face: pointy chin, high cheekbones, very large ears, upturned nose
-Phenotype: Portuguese.
-Thick, wavy brown hair, down to her shoulders, usually tied back in a casual ponytail.
-Large blue eyes, dark olive skin.
-Very large ears.
+* hair: Thick wavy brown, down to her shoulders, usually tied back in a casual ponytail high on the back of her head.
+* eyes: Large and blue
+* skin: dark olive

-Typical outfit: Skinny jeans and fitted t-shirt.
+* typical outfit: Skinny jeans and fitted t-shirt.
 Wears work boots when out in the fields, comfortable slip-on shoes when indoors or in the factories.

 ## Nicola Cavalcanti

+Daughter of Beatriz and Demetrio.
+Was a 3 year old at the start of the Water Crisis.
+Traveled with Majhee and her research group when they fled São Paulo.
+Grew up as part of the first generation of Automata in the Amazon and helps develop the craft of Inking.

+### Visual checklist for character designs

+* Italian-Brazilian
+* grows up to be tall like her mother, not as large-hipped
+* face: nose is large and slightly bony like her father's, face is very oval
+* hair: dirty blonde as a child, medium brown as an adult
+* eyes: dark green
+* skin: dark olive
+* typical outfit (as an adult Automata): loose trousers that cinch at the knees, chest wrap for breast support
+* piercings made of eSyrup metal, meaning they can shape-shift
+  * left eyebrow
+  * piercings all the way up the helix of both ears
+* tattoos made of eSyrup ink, meaning they can shape-shift
+  * back: cyclonic cloud formations
+  * above the right hip: a [New World Quail](https://en.wikipedia.org/wiki/New_World_quail)
+  * left shoulder: a stylized image of [the chemical structure of the repeating unit of polychloroprene](https://en.wikipedia.org/wiki/Neoprene#/media/File:Polychloroprene.png), the polymer that makes up neoprene.
+  * right hand: a depiction of an eSyrup culture; near the elbow, the culture bubbles as droplets of water and a sprinkling of sand fall into the eSyrup culture; by the wrist, the culture funnels into a syringe, its tip traveling down the palm to end in a point at the middle finger tip.
+  * legs: dendritic line art that encodes Nicola's lineage and Automata history

 ## Asoka Morei